VUnit/vunit/docs/check/user_guide.rst

 .. code-block:: console

-    1000 ps - check - PASSED - Checking that read enable is active
+    1000 ps - check - PASS - Checking that read enable is active

 Note that a message that reads well for both the passed and the fail cases was used.